Ferguson businesses torched in overnight protests

-Firefighters doused the blackened remains of some businesses Tuesday morning and at least one building was still ablaze.
+Firefighters were dousing the blackened remains of some businesses and at least one was still ablaze.
 Some Ferguson stores that weren't burned had smashed display windows, but the streets of the St. Louis suburb were mostly clear.

-Monday night's protests were far more destructive than any of the others that followed Brown's Aug.
+Monday night's protests were far more destructive than any of those that followed Brown's Aug.
 9 death, with more than a dozen businesses badly damaged or destroyed.
 Authorities reported hearing hundreds of gunshots, which for a time prevented fire crews from fighting the flames.

 There were 61 arrests in Ferguson overnight, many for burglary and trespassing, St. Louis County Police spokesman Brian Schellman said.
 There were 21 arrests in St. Louis, where protesters broke some store windows along South Grand Avenue, St. Louis Mayor Francis Slay said.